ioanarafa/northwind-powerbi/README.md

 2. Total Sales by Customer Country
 3. Top 10 Customers by Total Sales

+## Interactivity
+The dashboard supports interactive filtering.
+Selecting a value in one visual automatically updates the other visuals, allowing dynamic data exploration.

 ## Measure Used
 Total Sales is calculated using the formula:
 Unit Price * Quantity.